flesler/idonethis-form/README.md

 ## Data privacy

-Your team and API key are in no way stored or shared, you can verify that by reading the code.
+Your team, API key or dones are in no way stored or shared, you can verify that by reading the code.